Kylejeong2/personal-website/src/app/blog/posts/salesbench.md

 ---

-This was a hackathon project I build during the summer.
-Thought it was cool so including it here.
+This was a hackathon project I build during the summer of 25.

 <hr />

 #### How do agents perform in high-pressure sales scenarios?

 We answer this by letting AI agents navigate complex sales conversations.
 The agents need to handle objections, read buyer signals, and close deals to maximize revenue.

 ### Can AI actually sell me this pen?